1. What if I can’t locate a worthy recipient before I travel?

 Advice about Giving from Summer P., Director of Operations, Love in Action Center for Children, Chapala (south of Guadalajara), Mexico.
 “One issue we are attempting to correct is the culture of entitlement that has been created in our community because we live in an area that has many expats who are very generous givers.
 When our children see expats they put out their hand and it is filled up.
 This is not how the ‘real world’ works, and we see evidence, in our children who have out-grown the center, that we are doing them a real disservice.”
 Summer advises, “Give your gifts directly to the person in charge who will distribute them fairly at an appropriate time.
 You can still meet some of the children, but everything will be handled in the best way possible.” www.loveinactioncenter.org.

 The 6 photos, above, are at Love in Action Center for Children, Chapala (south of Guadalajara city), Mexico. www.loveinactioncenter.org.
 Director Summer P., from Portland, OR, and her volunteers are doing an impressive job improving this facility and caring for the children who live here.
-As Summer requested, we gave our suitcase full of toys, books, and school supplies to the school before our tour that included (see photos) playing a Dora the Explorer bean bag game with some of the resident children, pictured here.
+As Summer requested, we gave our suitcase full of toys, books, and school supplies to the school before our visit that included (see photos) playing a Dora the Explorer bean bag game (we took it with us and left it) with some of the resident children, pictured here.
 The bottom-right photo shows an American expat, who voluntarily manages the Love in Action reuse shop, with a local secondary school student who helps her.